wiicode/cybersecurity-framework/bronze-training/mobile-device-guidance/antivirus-and-other-security-software.md

 -   Devices can only run software that is delivered through a public App Store which monitors for malicious code - e.g. the default configuration on most smartphones
 -   Devices can only run software that is delivered through an enterprise app catalogue, and you have a process for ensuring known malware is not added to that catalogue.
 -   You have software execution policies on your devices that prevent code from non-trusted signers from executing.
--   You enforce policies that prevent users from executing code from writable locations (including [non-application code such as macros](https://www.ncsc.gov.uk/guidance/macro-security-for-microsoft-office)), and trust all code that is present in read-only locations.
+-   You enforce policies that prevent users from executing code from writable locations (including [non-application code such as macros](/guidance/macro-security-for-microsoft-office)), and trust all code that is present in read-only locations.

 This means you should not need to use AV products on platforms like Chrome OS, Android and iOS in their default configuration.

-You can find advice on how to do achieve the same effect on other platforms in our [third-party applications guidance](https://www.ncsc.gov.uk/collection/mobile-device-guidance/using-third-party-applications), and in the [detailed platform guides](https://www.ncsc.gov.uk/collection/mobile-device-guidance/platform-guides) for the specific platforms.
+You can find advice on how to do achieve the same effect on other platforms in our [third-party applications guidance](/collection/mobile-device-guidance/using-third-party-applications), and in the [detailed platform guides](/collection/mobile-device-guidance/platform-guides) for the specific platforms.

 **2\.
 If you decide you need to use AV products on your devices, you need to decide which one(s).**

-Windows, macOS and Android include built-in AV products by default and these will meet the needs of many organisations, but you may also wish to look at commercial third parties.
+Windows, macOS and Android include built-in AV products by default and these will meet the needs of many organizations, but you may also wish to look at commercial third parties.

 When deciding on which products to use, think about:

 -   Is third-party software required in order to protect your devices from malware?
 -   How will you keep the AV product up to date, including new signatures?
--   Using third-party AV that is still supported on [obsolete platforms](https://www.ncsc.gov.uk/collection/mobile-device-guidance/managing-the-risks-from-obsolete-products) might help manage some of the risks.
+-   Using third-party AV that is still supported on [obsolete platforms](/collection/mobile-device-guidance/managing-the-risks-from-obsolete-products) might help manage some of the risks.
 -   There are a variety of commercial paid and free products available, and some may have additional features you may find useful.
 Conduct a survey to find out which ones meet your needs.
 -   We don't recommend using more than one AV product on any device, the security benefit of doing so is minimal and the products may conflict with each other, potentially causing device stability issues.
--   An infected device within an organisation may quickly spread malware through your entire fleet of devices within your network, you should consider methods of [preventing lateral movement](https://www.ncsc.gov.uk/guidance/preventing-lateral-movement) if they become compromised.
+-   An infected device within an organization may quickly spread malware through your entire fleet of devices within your network, you should consider methods of [preventing lateral movement](/guidance/preventing-lateral-movement) if they become compromised.

 ---